 If you are a prospective buyer of property infested with knotweed

 You may have set your heart on a property and have now been told by your mortgage company that knotweed is present so they will not lend.
 The banks have taken a strong stance and you should not underestimate the potential problems you might acquire if you are able to complete on the purchase.
 Since we know we can eradicate knotweed, if you think the property is right for you in every other respect, then the presence of knotweed should NOT deter you from buying the property.

-Contact us and we can give you some guidance on the costs of the various guaranteed methods at our disposal.
+We can carry out a site survey and produce a Knotweed Management Plan in accordance with RICS Information Paper 27 so that you are aware of the liabilites you are taking on, and the costs for guaranteed eradation.
 We would normally suggest you speak to the vendor and agree who is going to pay.
 It is important that the buyer has confidence in the knotweed specialist and the proposed method as it is the buyer who will have to live with the problem if eradication is not achieved.
 For this reason we would suggest that the buyer discourages the vendor to find a solution that may be cheap and ineffective, and not in the long term interests of the owner of the land.

 As the mortgage cannot be advanced until the knotweed problem has been solved, we usually enter into contract with the vendor, with the guarantee element being assigned across to the buyer at exchange of contracts or completion.